-As a rule, in an asset-for-share transaction the shares issued to the transferor by the transferee company take on the same date of acquisition as the asset disposed of to the transferee company [section 42(2)(a)(ii)].
+The general rule is that in an asset-for-share transaction the shares issued to the transferor by the transferee company take on the same date of acquisition as the asset disposed of to the transferee company [section 42(2)(a)(ii)].
 Section 42(2)(a)(ii) overrides this rule for the purposes of section 9C by blocking the date roll-over.
 The effect is that the date of acquisition of the equity shares issued by the transferee company will be the date of the asset-for-share transaction, except when the asset being transferred comprises equity shares.